-Add the garbanzo beans, garlic, tahini, spinach and artichokes to a food processor.
+Add the garbanzo beans, garlic, tahini, spinach, artichokes and lemon juice to a food processor.

-Juice the lemon into the food processor then drizzle the olive oil through the top as you blend.
+Place the lid on the food processor and begin to puree.
+Drizzle the olive oil through the top of the food processor as you blend.

-Blend for 30 seconds or until the spinach artichoke hummus is smooth and creamy.
+- Blend for 30 seconds or until the hummus is smooth and creamy.

 - Place in a bowl and refrigerate for 10-15 minutes.